danmofo/dkp-manager/README.md

 - At some point we need to look at implementing a HTTP server which proxies static asset requests to a 3rd party CDN and ensures only certain requests actually make it to our backend, at the minute, all request are going to the backend (even for things like the favicon, which is causing some errors to be thrown when it doesn't exist.).
+- We need to make the domain configurable for the certificate generation process, at the minute it has moff.rocks hardcoded everywhere which won't work very well when we want to use a proper domain.

 ## Webpack notes
 - We need a prod config.